First Steps to a Better Future for Samuel

 When the Sosnowski-Rocha family was blessed with a second baby boy, their world changed in more ways than one.
-Their son Samuel, now one year old, was not only born visually and hearing impaired, but also experiences mild seizures.
+Their son Samuel was born visually and hearing impaired and experienced mild seizures.

-Sam's family is learning how to balance time between both children while making sure Samuel is still receiving the attention that he needs.
-Many people do not understand the family’s situation, so people will often stare at Samuel instead of interacting with his parents when the family is out in public.
-Joey, Sam’s five-year old brother, recognizes that his younger brother is different.
-Joey will often stand up for Samuel and express how special his brother is to him.
+Sam's family learned how to balance time between children, work and Samuel's special needs.
+Many people didn't understand the family’s situation, so people would often stare at Samuel instead of interact with the family in public.
+Sam’s older brother recognized that his younger brother was different and often stands up for him to express how special Sam is to him.

-The main challenge his parents face, however, is recognizing Samuel’s needs and making sure they can afford the necessary equipment to help his physical development.
-Sara, Samuel’s mother, says, “At first, I was so worried because I wasn’t sure what to do after our medical insurance refused to pay for Sam’s equipment.
+The main challenge his parents faced was recognizing Samuel’s needs and making sure they could afford the necessary equipment to help with his physical development.
+Samuel’s mother, says, “At first, I was so worried because I wasn’t sure what to do after our medical insurance refused to pay for Sam’s equipment.
 Sam really needs the adaptive equipment to help him grow and without them, he may not be able to stand or walk properly.”

 To learn more about the Porter County Association for Handicapped Children and Adults, Inc., visit their Facebook page.